open-telemetry/opentelemetry-weaver-examples/README.md

 Install weaver by following the instructions from the [release](https://github.com/open-telemetry/weaver/releases) that matches your OS.
 Be sure to have weaver on your path for the commands in the examples to work.

+## Using Weaver in CI/CD

+This repository includes GitHub Actions workflows that demonstrate how to use Weaver in CI/CD pipelines:

+- **[Validate Examples](.github/workflows/validate-examples.yml)** - Validates semantic convention models and policies
+- **[Check Generated Code](.github/workflows/check-generated-code.yml)** - Ensures generated code stays in sync with models
+- **[Check Documentation](.github/workflows/check-docs.yml)** - Ensures generated documentation stays in sync with models

+These workflows use the [`setup-weaver`](https://github.com/open-telemetry/weaver/tree/main/.github/actions/setup-weaver) action to install Weaver.
+You can copy these patterns to your own repositories.

 ## Examples

 - [Basic](basic/README.md)